 A business operating in contravention of the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 will be committing an offence.
 Environmental Health at Spelthorne will monitor compliance with these Regulations, and will take action to force closure if necessary and this could result in prosecution and an unlimited fine.
-Furthermore, any licensed premises found to be contravening the regulations will risk losing their licence.
+Furthermore, any licensed premises found to be contravening the regulations will risk losing their license.

 If you know of a business that is open that should not be please report it to Environmental Health on 01784 446291 or email firstname.lastname@example.org